-Actor Gbenga Akinnagbe is best known for his performance as the loyal friend, caring mentor and prolific hitman "Chris Partlow" on the legendary HBO series THE WIRE.
-He currently portrays the character "Tom" on Fox's THE FOLLOWING with Kevin Bacon, as well as "Pastor Isiah Easton" on CBS's THE GOOD WIFE and "Kelly Slater" on Showtime's hit series NURSE JACKIE.
+Actor Gbenga Akinnagbe is best known for his performance as hitman "Chris Partlow" on the legendary HBO series THE WIRE.
+He currently appears as “Larry Brown” on HBO’s THE DEUCE, and on Broadway as “Tom Robinson” with Jeff Daniels in Araron Sorkin’s Tony-winning TO KILL A MOCKINGBIRD.
+He has portrayed "Tom" on Fox's THE FOLLOWING with Kevin Bacon, as well as "Pastor Isiah Easton" on CBS's THE GOOD WIFE and "Kelly Slater" on Showtime's hit series NURSE JACKIE.
 In 2014, he starred as "Erik Ritter" opposite Kiefer Sutherland' on Fox's 24: LIVE ANOTHER DAY.
 Gbenga also enjoys a successful career in feature films, including the critically acclaimed THE SAVAGES (Fox Searchlight) in the role of "Jimmy" opposite Laura Linnea and Phillip Seymour Hoffman.
 In the remake of THE TAKING OF PELHAM 1-2-3 (Sony) with John Travolta and Denzel Washington, Gbenga played the memorable role of the stranded subway rider "Wallace."
-He also portrayed the bully, "Lorenzo", in the Warner Bros. comedy LOTTERY TICKET.
-On the theater stage, Gbenga starred in the world premiere of the one-person play titled THE THIN PLACE at Seattle's Tony award winning Intiman Theatre.
-He also produced THE MAD BROOKLYNITE, the Off-Off Broadway play adapted from novelist Jonathan Lethem's, also directed by Ben Bowman, at the 45th Street Theater in New York.
+In other theater appearances Gbenga starred in the world premiere of the one-person play titled THE THIN PLACE at Seattle's Tony award winning Intiman Theatre.
+He also produced THE MAD BROOKLYNITE, the adaptation of novelist Jonathan Lethem’s work of the same name, also directed by Ben Bowman, at the 45th Street Theater in New York.

 Alfre Woodard’s work as an actor has earned her an Oscar nomination, four Emmy Awards and seventeen Emmy nominations, three SAG Awards and a Golden Globe.